beehive-lab/TornadoVM/assembly/src/docs/21_TORNADOVM_CONTEXT.md

 The
 following [example](https://github.com/beehive-lab/TornadoVM/blob/feature/new-api/examples/src/main/java/uk/ac/manchester/tornado/examples/compute_tornadovmcontext/MatrixMultiplication2DV2.java)
 is the Matrix Multiplication implementation using the `TornadoVMContext` object for indexing threads and access to local memory.
 The following example also makes use of loop tiling.
+There are three main steps to leverage the features of TornadoVMContext:

 1. The `TornadoVMContext` object is passed as an argument in the method that will be accelerated.
 This implementation follows the OpenCL implementation description provided